earthly/website/blog/_posts/2023-04-09-python-data-classes.md

 ## Python Classes and Boilerplate Code

 You'll first create a regular [Python class](https://earthly.dev/blog/python-classes-and-objects/).
-In doing so, you'll realize how much bolierplate code you need to write to get a minimal working class.
+In doing so, you'll realize how much boilerplate code you need to write to get a minimal working class.
 You'll then rewrite the existing Python class as a *data class* to understand how data classes can help you escape the monotony of boilerplate code.

 As our goal is to *understand and use* data classes—and not to write fancy classes—let's create a simple class such as a `Student` or an `Employee` class.